Skip to Content

 Depending on the type of traveling you will be doing, here are eight things to consider before making your purchase so you find the one that meets your needs.

-3. Cost: This is a biggy.
+- Cost: This is a biggy.
 How much is not getting sick worth?
 Just imagine picking up a parasite or getting sick during your trip and being rushed to a hospital where you hope your travel insurance will cover everything.
-As a general rule, this is a very expensive scenario so consider what it is worth to prevent that from happening before making your purchase.
-Is it worth the extra $50 to get the purification system you really want and know will keep you safe?
-Just remember, you don’t have to break the bank.
+Is it worth the extra $50 to get the purification system you want and know will keep you safe?
 You can buy a good filtration system and use a UV pen or tablets in conjunction to make 100% safe drinkable water which may work out cheaper.
-You have options.

-4. Weight: For all international travel there are weight restrictions on luggage.
+- Weight: For all international travel there are weight restrictions on luggage.
 You want small, as lightweight as possible but still good enough that it does the trick.
 If you are trekking and having to lug your backpack around daily then weight is a huge factor.
-Having said that, when you are trekking in remote places there may not be stores to purchase water so making clean safe drinkable water is your first priority.

-5. Durability: Look for filtration and purification devices that can take a knock without breaking.
+- Durability: Look for filtration and purification devices that can take a knock without breaking.
 Ideally, you want something with as little interior componentry as possible.
-The more complicated it is, the more moving parts, then the more that can go wrong, especially during international travel where your bag may be handled through several airports, buses, or on and off boats before getting to your final destination.
+The more complicated it is, the more that can go wrong.
 Plus, if you are reaching down from a riverbank and slip and drop it, you want to have confidence that it will survive a small fall.

-6. Replacement filter availability/cost: No matter which device you choose to take with you, making sure you have a couple of spare filters is wise.
-In South America when you are touring around, chances are you won’t be able to find replacements so losing, damaging, misplacing, or having them stepped on by a cranky llama can add a lot of stress to your trip.
-Best to tuck a couple of spares in your bag… and avoid cranky llamas.
+- Replacement filter availability/cost: No matter which device you choose to take with you, making sure you have a couple of spare filters is wise.
+In South America when you are touring around, chances are you won’t be able to find replacements easily.

-8. Filter Capacity / Ease of Use: All filtration and purification devices will clearly state how many liters or gallons you are expected to get from each of the filter’s lifespan before you need to replace it.
+- Filter Capacity / Ease of Use: All filtration and purification devices will clearly state how many liters or gallons you are expected to get from each of the filter’s lifespans before you need to replace them.

 *Ceramic filters are not recommended for travel as they add weight and are more fragile, sometimes shattering if dropped.
 If traveling from Point A to Point B, they can be packed to travel safe.